 - 5. Is the building owner responsible?

-- 6. Is the elevator company responsible for an elevator-related injury?
+- 6. Is the elevator company responsible?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.